sensu/sensu-docs/content/sensu-go/6.7/api/core/silenced.md

 ### Example {#silencedsilenced-delete-example}

-In the following example, querying the `/silenced/:silenced` API endpoint to delete the the silencing entry named `linux:check_cpu` results in a successful `HTTP/1.1 204 No Content` response.
+In the following example, querying the `/silenced/:silenced` API endpoint to delete the the silencing entry named `linux:check_cpu` results in a successful `HTTP/1.1 204 No Content` response:

 {{< code shell >}}
 curl -X DELETE \